 For example, while in France, people talk about sandales (sandals), the Canadian French word is babiches.

-Another feature of Canadian French that would confuse Europeans is its use of contractions.
+Another feature of Quebecois French that would confuse Europeans is its use of contractions.

 Canadians love to shorten their words.
 So il becomes y, elle becomes a, sur la becomes s’a and dans les becomes dins.